-The fragmented management of wild salmonsustaining ecosystems has evolved into a convoluted institutional mess that the Snake River Salmon Recovery Team called "jurisdictional chaos."91 Fragmented responsibility for the management of wild salmon-sustaining ecosystems makes it extremely difficult to mount an integrated, whole life history or whole ecosystem restoration program.
-A
+The fragmented management of wild salmon-sustaining ecosystems has evolved into a convoluted institutional mess that the Snake River Salmon Recovery Team called "jurisdictional chaos."156 Fragmented responsibility for the management of wild salmon-sustaining ecosystems makes it extremely difficult to mount an integrated, whole life history or whole ecosystem

-^e A recent example of this occurred in Washington State.
+^g A recent example of this occurred in Washington State.
 In 2012-2014, two large dams that blocked salmon migration were removed from the lower Elwha River on the Olympic Peninsula.
 Removal restored access for remnant runs of five species of Pacific salmon and steelhead trout into more than 40 miles of nearly pristine habitat of the upper Elwha watershed.
-More than 80 percent of the Elwha watershed had lain protected for nearly 100 years inside Olympic National Park.
-In spite of the unique opportunity to observe how quickly remnant wild salmon and steelhead might recolonize and rebuild their populations in a nearly pristine watershed, managers chose to use hatchery programs to rebuild the Elwha Basin salmon populations.

-recent event illustrates this problem.
+More than 80 percent of the Elwha watershed was protected for nearly restoration program.
+A recent event illustrates this problem.

 After spending 53 million dollars to develop an ecosystem approach to the management of 71 million acres of federal land in the interior Columbia Basin, the program fell apart in the early stages of implementation.
-A fragmented institutional structure and conflicts among special interest groups prevented the parties from reaching a binding agreement on how the program as a whole should be implemented.92 According to an article in the Portland Oregonian the failure of the interior Columbia Basin plan may have killed an ecosystem approach to the management of federal lands.93
+A fragmented institutional structure and conflicts among special interest groups prevented the parties from reaching a binding agreement on how the program should be implemented.157 According to an article in the Portland Oregonian the failure of the interior Columbia Basin plan may have killed an ecosystem approach to the management of federal lands.158

-Although the plan is not being implemented within an ecosystem context as originally intended, the federal agencies involved are independently using the scientific assessments to implement parts of the plan.
+The plan is not being implemented within an ecosystem context as originally intended.
+However, the federal agencies involved are independently using the scientific assessments to implement parts of the plan.
 The inability of the various parties to the plan to reach agreement on its implementation is a bleak sign for the future of salmon recovery.
 Long migrating species like Pacific salmon require whole ecosystem and whole life history approaches to restoration, but clearly, such an approach is going to be difficult to implement within a fragmented institutional structure and the special interest conflicts it creates.
-Humans constrained by the current conceptual foundation and a fragmented ecosystem have not been able to imagine or implement institutional structure capable of an managing salmon at the scale of their extended ecosystem.
+Humans constrained by the current conceptual foundation and a fragmented ecosystem have not been able to imagine or implement an institutional structure capable of managing salmon at the scale of their extended ecosystem.